Skip to content

 • Unknown nodes with high edge weight — an “unknown” SID with hundreds of calls/hr is either a misconfigured CMDB entry on our side, OR an unauthorized partner that nobody documented.
 Both warrant investigation.

 • Asymmetric edge counts — an edge showing many calls one direction but very few the other usually means one side is the caller (RFC client) and the other is the callee (RFC server).
-Use the Programs tab to confirm which.
+Use the Operations tab to confirm which.

 • Orphan SIDs — a node with no edges is a system that’s running but not integrated with anything else.
 May be a quiet test system, or a system whose integration partners aren’t monitored.